Supporting LGBTQ+ Couples: Evidence-Based Practices for Therapists

 1. Emotionally Focused Therapy (EFT)

 EFT focuses on the emotional bond between partners.
 It helps couples identify and express their feelings.
+This method fosters deeper connections and understanding.

 2. Cognitive Behavioural Therapy (CBT)

 CBT helps individuals identify and change negative thought patterns.
 For LGBTQ+ couples, this can be particularly useful in addressing issues related to self-esteem and identity.
+It encourages a healthier mindset.

 3. Narrative Therapy

 Narrative therapy encourages individuals to tell their own, unique stories.
 This approach can help couples reframe their experiences and find meaning in their struggles.
+It empowers them to take control of their narratives.

 Creating a Safe Space